-Before coming to ICFJ, Moshavi worked as communications manager at the John S. and James L. Knight Foundation, helping to promote and launch the first News Challenge.
+Before coming to ICFJ, Moshavi worked at the John S. and James L. Knight Foundation, helping to promote and launch the first News Challenge.
 That was when she realized that this thing called digital technology was transforming journalism and the world.

 Her love of journalism and appreciation for the amazing work local reporters do under trying circumstances was cemented during more than a decade spent reporting internationally.
 She was based in New Delhi, Jerusalem and Tokyo, and reported from more than a dozen countries.